 £3 plus p&p

 Hot Topics for Young People : Learning from the Experts

-Learning from the Experts is a set of leaflets which were developed by young people with an acquired brain injury who have firsthand knowledge of the things that other young people are likely to experience, which is why they are the experts.
+Learning from the Experts is a set of fact sheets which were developed by young people with an acquired brain injury who have first hand knowledge of the things that other young people are likely to experience, which is why they are the experts.